zellneralex/klipper_config/README.md

 ## Klipper Start (_INIT)
 There is now only one delayed_gcode with initial_duration set.
 This should help to get the start behavior better controllable and more visibly.
 Add everything you want to run once after klipper start in there.
+To be able to use to gnerated _USER_VARIABLE that is splitted in 2 parts.
+Add anything you need to excute in _EXECUTE_AT_INIT

 ## A word of Warning
 Since I have heard people tring to copy my tmc optimization.